 If you would rather listen, make sure to check out the Interview with Kurt Walkom, one of the founders of Pearler, on the CaptainFI Podcast.

 Pearler review: Introduction to the Pearler investment platform

-The Pearler investment platform has a heap of great features that are specifically tailored to the FI community that help you invest in shares, as well as industry leading CHESS backed $9.50 trades.
+The Pearler investment platform has a heap of great features that are specifically tailored to the FI community that help you invest in shares, as well as CHESS backed $5.50 trades (pre-purchased Pearler credit, otherwise $6.50).
 Actually, the founders designed Pearler to be the clear choice for those on the path to FI out of all brokerage platforms, wanting to help you make better financial decisions and build wealth through long term investing.

 The Team behind Pearler have big plans to eventually create a ‘Financial Marketplace’ where you can access a heap of free peer reviewed information and access to industry award winning and low cost products for investments, bank accounts, loans, insurance and more – perhaps similar to affiliate review companies like Canstar, Finder or ProductReview, but then going one step further and actually being trusted to provide or broker the product themselves.